Back to Blog

 Budget Allocation: The Split That Works

-There is no universal formula, but here is a starting framework that we have seen work across hundreds of accounts:
+There is no universal formula, but here is a starting framework that we have seen work across hundreds of author accounts:

-• 70% Sponsored Products for direct conversion and keyword coverage
+• 70% Sponsored Products for direct conversion and keyword coverage in your genre

 • 10% testing budget for new campaigns, formats, and targeting experiments